Svetasv logo

 11 The eyes of the arrogant will be humbled and human pride brought low; the Lord alone will be exalted in that day.

-The people of the world outside Israel are arrogant and proudly self-sufficient because of the wealth and power they acquired from demon worship.
-They are punished at Christ's coming.
-God alone is exalted on that day and all the demon gods are stripped of their power (Rev 6:12-14).
+Many people outside Israel are arrogant and proudly self-sufficient because of the wealth and power they acquired from demon worship.
+They will be humbled and punished during the Final Tribulation.
+God alone is exalted in that period ("day") and all the demon gods are stripped of their power (Rev 6:12-14).

 Pivot X: The powerful are humbled (2:12-16)